Mathematical Methods of Theoretical Physics: Trace

 \subsection{Definition}

-\marginnote{The German word for trace is {\em Spur}.} The {\em trace} of an $n$-by-$n$ square matrix $A=a_{ij}$, denoted by $\textrm{Tr} A$, is a scalar defined to be the sum of the elements on the main diagonal (the diagonal from the upper left to the lower right) of A; that is (also in Dirac's bra and ket notation),
+The {\em trace} of an $n$-by-$n$ square matrix $A=a_{ij}$, denoted by $\textrm{Tr} A$, is a scalar defined to be the sum of the elements on the main diagonal (the diagonal from the upper left to the lower right) of A; that is (also in Dirac's bra and ket notation),